-China and Chinese tech companies are a significant part of the emerging market equities index, and for good reason.
-But disciplined portfolio diversification and balance can effectively manage risk exposures.
+China is a significant part of the emerging market equities index.
+Disciplined portfolio diversification and balance may help mitigate risk exposures.

 Strong investment performance requires balanced risk management through market cycles.
 But benchmark-relative risk can become a real challenge when benchmarks become top-heavy, either by sector or, depending on the benchmark, geography.